-Our firm is committed to helping North Bay wildfire victims without imposing any financial burden on you and your family.
-Under our no-fee policy, you will not pay any of the following out of pocket if you choose to file a lawsuit against PG&E:
+Our firm is committed to helping California fire victims without imposing added financial burdens on you and your family.
+Under our no-fee policy, you will not pay any of the following out of pocket if you choose to pursue a claim against PG&E:

-More specifically, attorneys’ fees are collected as a percentage of the gross amount recovered at the conclusion of your lawsuit, followed by a deduction for litigation costs and expenses.
+More specifically, attorneys’ fees are collected as an agreed percentage of the gross amount recovered at the conclusion of your lawsuit, followed by a deduction for case costs and litigation expenses.

-We understand that some of our clients might face financial concerns while their cases are pending.
+We understand that litigation moves slowly and some of our clients might face financial concerns while their cases are pending.
 Legal funding companies target individuals who have filed lawsuits to offer loans during litigation.
 But we advise caution.

 If you must consider legal funding, however, our attorneys can guide you toward a reputable lender and give you information on how to minimize interest and fees.

 Wildfire victims might also receive solicitation letters from companies offering to purchase tort claims against PG&E, whether or not you have filed your case in court.
 Generally speaking, solicitation offers such as these propose to pay a fraction of the value of your claim (based strictly on the economic damages portion) in exchange for an assignment of rights to your entire claim.
 In other words, if you agreed to the proposal, you would lose the right to pursue the full value of your claims against PG&E (for both economic and non-economic damages) and those rights would pass to the purchasing company.
 Again, we advise caution as solicitation offers like these are made with the advantage of the offering purchaser in mind.